emilkarlen/foton/README.rst

-Tool for managing photography files.
+Personal tool for managing my photography files.

+... and learning Rust.